GabrielSantiniFrancisco/CustomLogger/README.md

 ---

 ## 👽 Fun Fact
 Did you know?
 The Wow! signal detected in 1977 was a strong narrowband radio signal from space.
-That’s almost as powerful as Skynet Logger’s ability to decode your logging woes.
+That’s almost as powerful as Custom Logger’s ability to decode your logging woes.